fumdiali/my-journal-app/README.md

 User may customize app appearance(un-implemented)<br/>
 ![alt text](settings-screen.png "Settings screen")<br/>

-Over all, the basic app functionalities(excluding authentication) were attempted successfully.
+Over all, I concede that I was unable to successfully meet all the minimum requirements within the afforded time.